Tandem Training for Language Models: Reproducibility statement

 \section{Reproducibility statement}

+Experiments were run on machines with one or two Nvidia A100 GPUs with 80~GB of memory each.
 Data, models, training and testing procedure, and evaluation methodology are described in the main text.
 Hyperparameters, prompts, and further method details are listed as appendices.
 Model artifacts used to instantiate seniors and juniors are referenced in the main text.
-Upon publication, we will release all code, models, and data required to reproduce our results.
+We release all code, models, and data required to reproduce our results.